Exploring the Innovative Applications of Drones in Firefighting

 Embracing Drone Technology to Enhance Fire Department Capabilities

-Training and Certification Specialized trainingis imperative for fire department personnel to ensure the safe and effective operation of drones.
+Specialized training is imperative for fire department personnel to ensure the safe and effective operation of drones.
 While obtaining a Part 107 license is the minimum requirement for drone operators, public safety agencies can attain a Certificate of Authorization (COA) for enhanced flexibility.
 With a COA, agencies can operate drones beyond their jurisdiction and in controlled airspaces, unlocking a broader range of capabilities beyond what a Part 107 license offers.